 Polish language is spoken in Poland but most people, especially in the tourist places are able to communicate in English.
 The best way to obtain tourist information is just to ask at the hotel reception or the nearest tourist information office (Jana street very close to the Main Square and the St. Mary’s church)

 ul. św.
 Jana 2

 tel.: +48 12 421 77 87

 Disclaimer: Debbie and Ishita were guests of Krajowy Osderek Wsparcia Rolnictwa (the National Support Centre for Agriculture in Poland), Poland Tastes Good and the Krakow Municipality with the mission to learn and share about Poland and its food, cuisine, culture and culinary traditions.
-This compilation has been drawn from their experiences – some of them hosted and some self-paid. www.kowr.gov.pl
+This compilation has been drawn from their experiences – some of them hosted and some self-paid.
+For more info, visit www.kowr.gov.pl